hdjang/Feature-Selective-Anchor-Free-Module-for-Single-Shot-Object-Detection/README.md

 ## Description

 This repository implements "Zhu et al. Feature Selective Anchor-Free Module for Single-Shot Object Detection.
 CVPR, 2019."
 (FSAF) [PDF](https://arxiv.org/pdf/1903.00621.pdf).
 The implementation is based on MMDetection framework.
-All the extra codes that are added to the baseline (i.e., RetinaNet) is written according to the original paper.
+All the codes for the FSAF model follow the original paper.

 ## Get Started